-Nice way to present your pictures in a Flying Ribbon, easy technique to do so, you will really enjoy making it.
+Nice way to present your pictures in a Flying Picture Ribbon in Photoshop, easy technique to do so, you will really enjoy making it.

 1. Take a new file of size 560x400px with 72 resolution and RGB color mode.
 Fill the layer with White color.